scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Basic features of Yaksh
 -------------------------

-Once Yaksh is installed and running, one can create a full fleged course with lessons, practice, and evaluation based quizzes.
+Once Yaksh is installed and running, one can create a full fledged course with lessons, practice, and evaluation based quizzes.
 Yaksh supports following languages such as Python, Java, C, C++, and Scilab.
-It provides several question types such as Single Correct Choice, Multiple Correct Choice, Programming, Fill in the blanks, Arrange the options, Assignment upload.
-For simple and complex questions several test case types are provided such as standard input/output test case, Standard Assertion test case, Hook based test case, MCQ based test case, etc. The interface provides instant feedback for the student to improve their submissions.
+It provides several question types such as Single Correct Choice (MCQ), Multiple Correct Choice (MCC), Programming, Fill in the blanks, Arrange the options, Assignment upload.
+For simple and complex questions several test case types are provided such as standard input/output test case, Standard Assertion test case, Hook based test case, MCQ based test case, etc.
+The interface provides instant feedback for the student to improve their submissions.
 While administering quizzes or practice sessions, one can monitor the student's progress in real-time.
 This is particularly useful in practice sessions so as to help students who are not doing well.
 Finally, a student gets a certificate after successful completion of a course.

 All the features are explained in detail in workflow section.

 Internal design
 ---------------

-The two essential pieces of yaksh are:
+The two essential pieces of Yaksh are:

 - Django Server
 - Code server